stephencreate/BatchPress/README.md

 ## Download

-Visit [batchpress.carrd.co](https://batchpress.carrd.co) to download the latest DMG.

-Or grab the latest release directly from the [Releases](../../releases) page.
+Grab the latest release directly from the [Releases](../../releases) page.

 **System requirements:**
 - macOS 13 (Ventura) or later
 - Apple Silicon or Intel Mac
 - Adobe InDesign and/or Adobe Photoshop (2021 or later recommended)

-**First launch:** Right-click the app → Open to bypass Gatekeeper (standard for apps distributed outside the App Store).

 ---